 As I couldn’t find much official information about similar cases online, I decided to name the thing myself and share it.
 Hopefully, sharing it in public could confirm that I am not alone.
 So I am asking you: have you ever experienced – travel fogginess?

 What is travel fogginess, you ask?
 It is a sudden fog curtain of disorientation that temporarily blocks the full comprehension of the environment in frequent travelers.
 At least I would hope I can talk in the plural.
-One could argue that it’s just a first and mild stage of Alzheimer.
-Or suggest that I am probably taking some drugs with bad side-effects.
+One could argue that it’s just the first and mild stage of Alzheimer’s.
+Or suggest that I am probably taking some drugs with bad side effects.
 But what if it really exists and affects more people than we think?
 We cannot just name it Ivan Kralj syndrome!
 There has to be more of us, no?

 All roads lead to Rome

 My first days in Athens were marked with the feeling I couldn’t get past.
 This is Rome!
 There was no particular antique monument or special Mediterranean scent that would trigger the confusing idea of Athens being the Italian capital.
 Equally, in Vilnius, I was occasionally believing I was in Amsterdam.
 Those two could probably never look similar to anyone who visited both of them!

 So where do these ideas come from?
 I was in Rome in February, and I was in Amsterdam in April.
 It seems obvious to me that it is not the architecture of the place or other cultural markers confusing me.
 Could it be that my jetlagged brain is peddling on my past experiences while trying to make sense of the environment that changes so quickly or too often?

 “It is completely normal to experience confusion in the state of fatigue.
 All you need is some proper rest”, one Greek psychologist told me.
 He explained that there could be a sheet blocking my full awareness in times of tiredness.
 When all my brain sees is a blank board with no information, it tries to fill it up with what it knows.